-Using Scavenger Hunts with English Language Learners
+Using Scavenger Hunts With ELLs

-If students work with a partner or in small groups a scavenger hunt is a natural way for them to practice speaking skills as well.
+If students work with a partner or in small groups, a scavenger hunt is a natural way for them to practice speaking skills as well.
 Students can discuss whether objects fit with the topic they are hunting for.

 Alphabet Scavenger Hunt